infominer33/infominer33.github.io/_portfolio/web-work-tools.md

 ---
 layout: post
 title:  Web-work.tools
-description: Digital Transformation for the Commons
+subtitle: Digital Tools for a Digital Transformation
 excerpt: >
   I started this journey trying to figure out how to earn online.
 While that's still a big part of it, I'm realizing that I just need to keep learning digital tools, and grow my skillset.
 caption: #"[Web-work.tools](https://web-work.tools)"